emilydolson/material-jekyll-theme/index.markdown

 # Contribution Guidelines

-A draft of the guidlines for contribution to this review seris is available [here](https://docs.google.com/document/d/1Pw9yU9eFE7J1OAZ0wAUW_poHaO_ozJ9tVUpD8B7qZGc/edit?usp=sharing).
+A draft of the guidlines for contributions to this review seris is available [here](https://docs.google.com/document/d/1Pw9yU9eFE7J1OAZ0wAUW_poHaO_ozJ9tVUpD8B7qZGc/edit?usp=sharing).
 Timelines for completeing the papers, as well as other modifications to these guidelines, will be discussed at the workshop.